WebAssembly/design/NonWeb.md

 The WebAssembly spec itself will not try to define any large portable libc-like library.
-However, certain features that are core to WebAssembly semantics that are similar to functions found in native libc *would* be part of the core WebAssembly spec as primitive opcodes (e.g., the `grow_memory` operation, which is similar to the `sbrk` function on many systems, and in the future, operations similar to `dlopen`).
+However, certain features that are core to WebAssembly semantics that are similar to functions found in native libc *would* be part of the core WebAssembly spec as primitive operators (e.g., the `grow_memory` operator, which is similar to the `sbrk` function on many systems, and in the future, operators similar to `dlopen`).

 Where there is overlap between the Web and popular non-Web environments,